 Keep Your House Cool

 For those living in humid areas of the country, purchasing a dehumidifier is a great way to eliminate humidity in your household.
-Your stove top and oven generate so much heat and it’s worth considering cooking outside.
-You can make your own rocket stove at no cost to you and it can be a wonderful way to connect with the outdoors.
+Your stovetop and oven generate so much heat and it’s worth considering cooking outside.
+You can make your own rocket stove at no cost to you.
+Great way to connect with the outdoors too!

 Keep Your Garden Cool

 Once it gets up to triple-digit heat levels outside, your garden will suffer the consequences and feel the absence of rain.
 In dry summer conditions, gardens can wither away and lose their ability to survive.
 There are many drought-tolerant plants you can grow that require less water to thrive such as hazelnuts, Mediterranean grapes, and sea berries.